 Best Food to Try in Granada

-- Tortilla del Sacromonte – Traditional omelette with brains and other offal, a local specialty.
+- Tortilla del Sacromonte – A unique omelet made with offal and brain, a local specialty from the Sacromonte district.

-- Piononos – Sweet, small pastries from Santa Fe, soaked in syrup.
+- Piononos – Small pastries from Santa Fe, soaked in syrup and topped with a creamy layer.

-- Habas con Jamón – Sauteed broad beans with ham, a simple yet flavorful dish.
+- Habas con Jamón – A simple but tasty dish of sautéed broad beans with ham.

-- Remojón Granadino – Refreshing salad of oranges, onions, olives, and cod.
+- Remojón Granadino – A refreshing salad made with oranges, onions, olives, and cod.

-- Plato Alpujarreño – Hearty dish with potatoes, sausage, ham, egg, and peppers.
+- Plato Alpujarreño – A hearty mix of potatoes, sausage, ham, egg, and peppers, perfect if you’re hungry.

-- Gazpacho Andaluz – Cold tomato soup, perfect for hot summer days.
+- Gazpacho Andaluz – A cold tomato soup, ideal for hot summer days.

 Where to Stay in Granada?